peckwood/vuejs-2-the-complete-guide-practice/section-03-rendering-condition-content-&-lists/README.md

 <input type="text" @click.stop/>
 ```

-You should make it a habit to use key to uniquely identify every item, which prevents bugs
+Vue re-uses DOM elements to optimize performance and it can cause bugs.
+You should make it a habit to use `:key` to uniquely identify every item, which prevents bugs.

 index is not ideal for keys as they are not attached to the element.
 A good example would be database primary keys.